-This is the first measure set that we are aware of that addresses specifically the availability of high-risk obstetrical care.
+This is the first measure set that we are aware of that addresses specifically the availability of HROB care.
 It reflects our perspective that the optimal health of children in the United States is fostered by healthy pregnancies and deliveries.
-The availability of HROB services is critical for the health of pregnant women who face high-risk deliveries and ultimately for the health of the child they are carrying.
+The availability of HROB services is critical for the health of pregnant women with high-risk deliveries and ultimately for the health of the child they are carrying.
 An emerging consensus in the literature relates the construct of levels of care for women and newborn services.
-The American Academy of Pediatrics (AAP) defines special and intensive care newborn services as Levels 2-4 in a specific manner (AAP, 2012), and the field of obstetrics is rapidly moving in that direction.
-These measures both build on the AAP definition and operationalize components that make up the levels of high-risk obstetrical services.
-The measures capture the extent to which women in need of HROB services and those who may be at risk for or experiencing a complicated delivery are delivered at hospitals that provide sufficient care.
+The AAP defines special and intensive care newborn services as Levels 2-4 in a specific manner, and the field of obstetrics is rapidly moving in that direction.
+These measures both build off of the AAP definition and operationalize components that comprise levels of HROB services.
+They capture the extent to which women in need of HROB services and who may be at risk for a complicated delivery are delivered at hospitals that provide sufficient care.